| name | testing-skill |

 End-to-End Tests

-tests/src/end-to-end: Any test which interacts with the editor UI or simulates user interaction goes here.
+tests/src/end-to-end: Tests that need a real browser and span multiple packages go here — chiefly tests which interact with the editor UI or simulate user interaction, but also browser integration tests that exercise complete flows without interaction (e.g. exporting a full document, static rendering).
 New subdirectories can be added if the functionality being tested is not covered by any of the existing ones.
 Important note about existing E2E tests - many are written poorly and should only loosely be used as reference.
 We want to avoid abstraction layers and waitForTimeout as much as possible.

 When & How to Add Tests